Anne Salmond: Honours and awards

-In the 1988 Queen's Birthday Honours, Salmond was appointed a Commander of the Order of the British Empire, for services to literature and the Māori people, and in 1990 was elected a Fellow of the Royal Society of New Zealand.
-In the 1995 New Year Honours, she was promoted to Dame Commander of the Order of the British Empire, for services to historical research.
+In the 1988 Queen's Birthday Honours, Salmond was appointed a Commander of the Order of the British Empire, for services to literature and the Māori people, In the 1995 New Year Honours, she was promoted to Dame Commander of the Order of the British Empire, for services to historical research.

-In 2004, Salmond received the Prime Minister's Award for Literary Achievement for non-fiction.
+Salmond received the Prime Minister's Award for Literary Achievement for non-fiction in 2004.

 In November 2007, she was elected as an inaugural Fellow of the New Zealand Academy for the Humanities.

-In 2008, she was elected a Corresponding Fellow of the British Academy, and in 2009, a Foreign Associate of the National Academy of Sciences – the first New Zealander known to have achieved this double distinction.
+Salmond was elected a Corresponding Fellow of the British Academy In 2008, and in 2009, a Foreign Associate of the National Academy of Sciences – the first New Zealander known to have achieved this double distinction.

 In 2013, the Royal Society of New Zealand awarded her the Rutherford Medal.
 She was also named New Zealander of the Year for her work on cultural history.

-In 2015, she was elected an international member of the American Philosophical Society.
+She was elected an international member of the American Philosophical Society in 2015.

 In 2017, Salmond was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.

 In 2018, she was awarded a Carl Friedrich von Siemens Research Award, Alexander von Humboldt Foundation, Germany, in recognition of lifetime achievements in research; and was a finalist for the Al-Rodhan prize for Global Cultural Understanding, British Academy, for Tears of Rangi.

-In 2020, during the annual Blake Awards ceremony in Auckland, Salmond received the Blake medal in recognition of her work to build intercultural understanding between Māori and Pākehā.
-James Gibson, CEO said that "Dame Anne Salmond is one of New Zealand's most outstanding leaders and trail-blazers...[and]...her life-long study of Māori culture, and her efforts to improve intercultural understanding between Māori and Pākehā has improved New Zealanders' understanding of their own history."
+During the annual Blake Awards ceremony in Auckland in 2020, Salmond received the Blake medal in recognition of her work to build intercultural understanding between Māori and Pākehā.
+James Gibson, CEO said that "Dame Anne Salmond is one of New Zealand's most outstanding leaders and trail-blazers...[and]...her life-long study of Māori culture, and her efforts to improve intercultural understanding between Māori and Pākehā has improved New Zealanders' understanding of their own history".
 In the 2021 New Year Honours, Salmond was appointed to the Order of New Zealand for services to New Zealand.

+Salmond was the 2024 Honoured Writer at the Auckland Writers Festival.